ap/vim-buftabline/README.md

 in a typical way, there are only very limited circumstances in which you will ever need such functionality, if at all.

-What the typical user wants when they think of as tabs is simply the ability to open multiple files and then flip between them, which in Vim means they want buffers – not tabs.
+What the typical user wants when they think of tabs is simply the ability to open multiple files and then flip between them, which in Vim means they want buffers – not tabs.